ISO27001 and CPA certification – Apples and Bananas

+Comparing ISO27001 and CPA is like comparing apples with bananas.
+They are both recognised industry standards associated with cybersecurity in much the same way that apples and bananas are both fruit, but they are designed to do different things.
 In a nutshell, CPA certifies an individual product and ISO27001 certifies a whole company covering all of its processes and procedures around information security, and the way that it develops its products.

 What is CPA